dmbarbour/wikilon/docs/AboutABC.md

 ## The Bytecode

-ABC has only four primitive combinators `abcd`.
+ABC has four primitive combinators `abcd`.

         [B][A]a == A[B]         (apply)
         [B][A]b == [[B]A]       (bind)